Pierre-Marie-S/btc-technical-analysis/README.md

 - Volatility (ATR)
 - Volume Profile analysis

-This is a research and analysis project, not a trading system.
+This is a personal first try for research and analysis project, not a trading system, and I acknowledge it can be greatly improved 🙏🏻

 ## 🔍 Indicators used
 - Moving Averages (50 / 200)